 Paytm Launches Its Own Mini App Store

 In the unofficial meeting held a few days back, Paytm’s Vijay Shekhar Sharma, MakeMyTrip’s Deep Kalra, Matrimony’s M Janakiraman, etc. criticized Google’s unprofessional behavior and its unfair billing policies.
 They stated that Google’s monopolistic behavior will cause various economic issues for India.
 As a result, India’s leading digital payment platform Paytm has stood up against Google and released its own Mini App store.
 The company says that this is the only way to break Google’s monopoly over the distribution of Android apps.

-As per Paytm, the Mini App store is specially build to help small Indian developers and businesses to set up low-cost and easily build apps for free.
-The main benefit of using the Paytm Mini Ap store is that the web apps in it will not require access to a user’s location, contacts, and data, etc. Since it integrates an open-source technology, this Mini App Store is accessible to over 150 million active Paytm app users.
-Furthermore, the web application functionality is improved using an inbuilt JS APIs.
+As per Paytm, the Mini App store is specially built to help small Indian developers and businesses to set up low-cost and easily built apps for free.
+The main benefit of using the Paytm Mini App store is that the web apps in it will not require access to a user’s location, contacts, data, etc. Since it integrates an open-source technology, this Mini App Store is accessible to over 150 million active Paytm app users.
+Furthermore, the web application functionality is improved using inbuilt JS APIs.

 List of Apps in Paytm Mini App Store

 There are currently over 300 apps in the Paytm store and more are expected to join in the coming days.
 On the contrary, Paytm claims to provide Indian app makers with free payment avenues such as Paytm Wallet, Paytm Payments Bank, UPI, and debit card transactions through Rupay Card.
 But, there is a 2% tax fee along with 18 percent GST on payment with credit cards, and net banking.
 The developers will also have a separate dashboard to check out the detailed payment analytics, for better user engagement.
 Even though it is Paytm’s revenge against Google, still it is a great initiative to support India’s Aatamnirbhar mission.